Supply Chain Management

 Real-Time Disruption Detection with Time Series

 When a port closes, a supplier misses a delivery, or lead times start creeping up, you need to know immediately — not in next week's report.
-ArcadeDB's native time-series engine ingests delivery metrics, inventory levels, and shipping telemetry in real-time, with functions like rate(), delta(), and moving_avg() to detect trends before they become crises.
+ArcadeDB lets you track delivery metrics, inventory levels, and shipping telemetry using standard SQL aggregations like avg(), sum(), and count() combined with CASE WHEN expressions to detect trends before they become crises.

 The key differentiator: time-series data is linked to graph entities.
 When a delivery rate drops, you don't just see a number — you instantly know which supplier, which components are affected, which products depend on those components, and which customers will be impacted.
 One query, full blast radius.